jelastic-jps/magento/README.md

   * The *Magento* application can be handled by either **[LiteSpeed Web Server](https://jelastic.com/blog/litespeed-web-server/)**(if chosen) or **[NGINX PHP](https://docs.jelastic.com/nginx-php)** server
   * **[Web Application Firewall](https://docs.jelastic.com/litespeed-web-server/)** will be enabled by the default if LiteSpeed Web Server will be installed
   * **[Let's Encrypt SSL](https://jelastic.com/blog/free-ssl-certificates-with-lets-encrypt/)** Add-On allows to get your traffic secured and along with LiteSpeed Web Server provides **[HTTP/3](https://docs.jelastic.com/http3)** protocol support.
-This option stipulates the public IP address wil be added to your container
+This option stipulates the public IP address will be added to your container
   * **[Premium CDN](https://jelastic.com/blog/enterprise-cdn-verizon-integration/)** integration in order to provide Lightning-fast static assets loading

 Upon successfull installation, you’ll see an appropriate pop-up with access credentials to your administration Magento panel, whilst the same information will be duplicated to your email box.